 Articles and Book Chapters

-“Anxieties of Moroccan Modernity: A Nineteenth-Century Fatwa in Defense of Christian Manufactured Commodities.” (in preparation)
+“Anxieties of Moroccan Modernity: A Nineteenth Century Fatwa in Defense of Commodities Manufactured by Non-Muslims.” (in preparation)

 “Redefining Islamic Tradition: Legal Interpretation as a Medium for Innovation in the Making of Modern Morocco.”
 Islamic Law and Society 20:4 (2013), 404-454.